tearust/tea-docs/Try_the_demo/Run_task_on_other_blockchain.md

 1. employer: account that want to send a task
 2. net_address: net address of delegator in [TEA netwrok](http://t-rust.com/#/doc_list/What_is_TEA%3F%2FREADME.md) (you can find it at "Prerequisites->Delegate Net Address" section above)
 3. fee: gas fee for the node that help to sent HTTP request to [TEA netwrok](http://t-rust.com/#/doc_list/What_is_TEA%3F%2FREADME.md)

+Note: Remember to transfer some token to employer account.

 ![](../res/substrate-demo-request-delegate.png)